Clawson, a Republican, was the representative for California's 33rd congressional district from 1975 to 1978.

 He was previously the representative for California's 23rd congressional district (1963-1974).

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Clawson is shown as a purple triangle. (analysis methodology)
+Clawson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Clawson sponsored bills primarily in these issue areas:

 Some of Clawson’s most recently sponsored bills include...

 - H.R.
 14257 (95th): American Tax Reduction Plan Act

 - H.J.Res.
 807 (95th): A resolution proposing an amendment to the Constitution of the United States ...